-Describe other spec fications that are not clearly shown on the Plans (manufacturers, colors, sizes, etc.) on separate sheet(s) attached to this Application.
-Disclosure cf pertinent spec fications will assist the DRB in reviewing the Application without delay caused by the need to request additional information.
+Describe other specifications that are not clearly shown on the Plans (manifacturers, colors, sizes, etc.) on separate sheet(s) attached to this Application.
+Disclosure of pertinent specifications will assist the DRB in reviewing the Application without delay caused by the need to request additional information.

+STORY BOARD

-STORY BOARD Affix Material Color Details Attach Additional Pages of Necessary
+Affix Material Color Details

+Attach Additional Pages of Necessary

-ROOFING MATERIALS:
+ROOFING MATERIALS: SIDING:

-SIDING:

-BRICK:

-STONE:
+BRICK: STONE:

-SHUTTERS:
+BRICK.
+STO.
+C.

-WINDOWS:
+SHUTTERS: WINDOWS:

-GUTTERS/DOWNSPOUTS:

-PAVERS:
+GUTTERS/DOWNSPOUTS: PAVERS:

 IV.
-Proposed essory Structure(s) & Landscaping Туре: Swimming Pool Spa / Hot Tub Play Structure Fence / Walls Other: Description: Describe the height, size, materials, color and proposed location on separate heet(s) attached to this Application.
-Plans for each Accessory Structure pursuant to requirements contained in the Rules and Regulations for the community Design Review Standards) must also accompany Application.

-Landscape Plan: As part of the Final Design Review Application, please submit full Landscape Plan, as described in Part 2.03(D)(2)(a), taking into consideration the other Landscaping Standards described Part 3.02 of that document and standards described in the other Governing Documents.
-A sample Landscape Cut Sheet is attached to this Application form.

-V. Certification of Owner(s)

-The Owner(s), or prospective Owner(s), of the Lot, together with the Builder, certify all of the following to the Design Review Board:

-- 1. I/We are the legal owner(s) of the lot, or have a binding contract to purchase the Lot. - 2.
-I / We have read the Application and reviewed its attachments, and hereby verify that the information provided is accurate and complete. - 3.
-I / We have reviewed and approved the Plans that accompany the Application, and hereby verify that the information provided in the Plans is accurate and complete. - 4.
-I /We have received and reviewed the Governing Documents for Stonehill Village, and hereby verify that I / We understand the information contained therein and agree to be bound by them.
+Proposed A ccesso ry Structure(s) & & Land dscaping Тур 1200 Swimming Pool Play Structure Other: Spa / Hot Tub Fence / Walls Des cription: sheet((pursi Describe the height, size, materials, color and proposed location on separate sheet(s) attached to this Application.
+Plans for each Accessory Structure (pursuant to requirements contained in the Rules and Regulations for the Community Design Review Standards) must also accompany Application.
+Lan dscape Plan: Plan, Lands descri as described in Pai caping Standards d rt 2.03(1 escribed verning 1 ew Application, please submit full Landscape D)(2)(a), taking into consideration the other Part 3.02 of that document and standards Documents.
+A sample Landscape Cut Sheet is V. Certification n of O wner(s) follow The Owner(s) ying to the Desi f the Lo ot, together with the Builder, certify all of the 1.
+I / We are the legal ov vner(s) of the lot, or have a b inding contract to purchase the Lot.
+2. e Application and reis accurate and comp its attachments, and hereby verify that the 3. and approved the Pla rovided in the Plans accompany the Application, and hereby verify ate and complete.
+4. Documents for Stonehill Village, and hereby ained therein and agree to be bound by them.
+OW NER(S) : Date Signed: · (Type or Print Name) (Type or Print Name) BUL LDER: Date Signed: Bv:

-OWNER(S):

-Date Signed: